and what you can do to avoid paying it!

 What if all it took was a handful of tiny changes?
 Small choices to do something a little bit different today?

 What if that was all it took to avoid getting type 2 diabetes?
 Or, at the very least to postpone that progression for as long as possible?
-Because every year you can fight for is an extra $10,000 in your pocket.
-It’s an extra year of better health, both physically and mentally.
+Remember, every year you can fight for is an extra $10,000 in your pocket.
+It’s an extra year of better health – physically, mentally, and certainly financially.

 I’ll even go one better for you.
 Get ready for this one…